egumasa/engagement-annotation-project/docs/4_Part3_confusing_tags.md

 ## Some confusing cases (Under construction)

+### Attribute or Entertain

+Entertain mainly concerns the writer's own views while attribute is a way to use external voice to present their views.

+- I **believe (ENTERTAIN)** that the government should ...
+- Some group of people **believe (ATTRIBUTE)** that the government should ...

 ### Pronounce or Entertain
 The main difference between pronounce and entertain is whether the utterance allows for dialogic alternatives.
 Entertain move allows for alternative interpretations or voices by expressing possibilities.
 Pronounce move, on the other hand, challenges and dismiss an alternative views (contraction).
 - I am **convinced (ENTERTAIN)** that ... :